 There are several ways in which you can introduce smart lighting into your home.
-Over the past decade, manufacturers such as Phillips have developed smart bulbs and plugs that you can connect to smartphones and other devices over the internet.
-However, these DIY smart lights require lots of components and attachments that can be tricky to install and maintain.
+Over the past decade, companies like Phillips have developed smart bulbs and plugs that you can connect to smartphones and other devices over the internet.
+These DIY smart lights need lots of attachments that can be tricky to install and maintain.

-To eliminate any hassle and make sure your smart lighting operates from one easy-to-use system, a professional instalment is recommended.
-Our smart home experts at Chris Lewis use technology from world-leading manufacturers such as Control4 to seamlessly install and unify your smart home technology.
+To eliminate any stress and to make sure your smart lighting operates from one easy-to-use system, a professional installation is always a good idea.
+Our smart home experts at Chris Lewis use technology from world-leading designers such as Control4 to seamlessly unify your smart home.

 Despite being cutting-edge technology, smart lighting can adapt to any setting or aesthetic.
 In one of our recent projects, Chris Lewis installed smart lighting throughout a 17th century manor house, introducing all of the benefits that come with it but without compromising the property’s classic style.